-The June 2018 JSJ Note may be prepaid until December 23, 2018.
-If the June 2018 JSJ Note is prepaid within 90 days of the issuance date, then the prepayment premium shall be 135% of the face amount plus any accrued interest; if the JSJ Note is prepaid after 90 days from the issuance date, but prior to 121 days from the issuance date, then the prepayment premium shall be 140% of the face amount plus any accrued interest; and if the June 2018 JSJ Note is prepaid after 120 days from the issuance date, but prior to 180 days from the issuance date, then the prepayment premium shall be 145% of the face amount plus any accrued interest.
+The Company had the right to prepay the May 2019 Redstart Holdings Note until November 19, 2019.
+If the May 2019 Redstart Holdings Note was prepaid within 90 days of the issuance date, then the prepayment premium shall be 115% of the face amount plus any accrued interest; if the May 2019 Redstart Holdings Note was prepaid after 91 days from the issuance date, but prior to 121 days from the issuance date, then the prepayment premium shall be 120% of the face amount plus any accrued interest; and if the May 2019 Redstart Holdings Note was prepaid after 121 days from the issuance date, but prior to 150 days from the issuance date, then the prepayment premium shall be 125% of the face amount plus any accrued interest; and if the May 2019 Redstart Holdings Note was prepaid after 151 days from the issuance date, but prior to 180 days from the issuance date, then the prepayment premium shall be 129% of the face amount plus any accrued interest.